endiangroup/endian.io/content/articles/caa.md

   end
 ```

 I say *semi*-tether because if the key `persisted` didn't exist (thus indicating it wasn't saved in the DB) then the original session from token is returned.
-I don’t recall the original reason for its existence, but I suspect it was added after JWTs had been issued before the session table existed (and the 1 user 1 session requirement came in).
+I don’t recall the original reason for its existence, but I suspect it was added after JWTs had been issued and before the session table existed (and the 1 user 1 session requirement came in).

 So the login and authentication flow would look as follows: